chrisdoc/thesis/thesis.md

 the Cell-ID which only defines a boundary in which the subscriber is located.
 To narrow this boundaries the system is using geographical input (*CORNINE* land cover) and socio-statistical maps (population density maps).

 By using *CORNINE* land cover data the system can define areas where it is unlikely that a subscriber will start or end his journey.
 This step can be parameterized by giving each of the CLC classes a percentage factor.
 The percentage defines how likely it is that a subscriber starts or ends a call in this class.

 Our second assumption is that subscribers will more likely start or end their call in a higher populated area within the cell boundaries.
 More subscribers are located in higher populated areas than in less populated ones.
 Therefore the system is using population density maps in order to better estimate the start or end position.
-Figure [fig:pop~v~ienna] shows an example for a population density map for Vienna, Austria.
+Figure \[fig:pop\_vienna\] shows an example for a population density map for Vienna, Austria.
 In this example it can be seen that the density is higher in the inner districts than in the outer ones.

 ![Population density map of Vienna, Austria.
-The population density is higher in darker (purple) than in brigher areas](./images/pop_vienna.png "fig:") [fig:pop~v~ienna]
+The population density is higher in darker (purple) than in brigher areas<span data-label="fig:pop_vienna"></span>](./images/pop_vienna){width="0.7\linewidth"}

 #### Corine Land Cover Clipping